dhellmann/pymotw-3/source/textwrap/index.rst

 The previous example has embedded tabs and extra spaces mixed into the middle of the output, so it is not formatted very cleanly.
-Removing the common whitespace prefix from all of the lines in the sample text produces better results and allows the use of docstrings or embedded multi-line strings straight from Python code while removing the formatting of the code itself.
+Removing the common whitespace prefix from all of the lines in the sample text with :func:`dedent` produces better results and allows the use of docstrings or embedded multi-line strings straight from Python code while removing the formatting of the code itself.
 The sample string has an artificial indent level introduced for illustrating this feature.

 .. include:: textwrap_dedent.py
     :literal: